Weekly News We Care About Wrap Up – 2.23.07

 MasayaLangriser…2 through 5 sounds good.

-CapcomSweet Home: The sort of prequel to the Resident Evil series that never made it out of Japan. → Read the rest
+CapcomSweet Home: The sort of prequel to the Resident Evil series that never made it out of Japan.
+Should prove quite informative to anyone interested in game history.

 Best Game Ever – Dynamite Headdy